donejs/donejs/README.md

 A comprehensive set of packages that are perfect for complex JavaScript projects, and the ability to quickly provision a modern development environment, means producing lightning-fast applications can be done faster.

-Use the DoneJS environment to automate the orchestration of these (otherwise disparate) parts:
+DoneJS automates the orchestration of these (otherwise disparate) parts:

 | Package                 | Description |
 |:----------------------- |:----------- |